We designed a new pizza headquarters for Old Scuola in Rotterdam.

 Both sheds have large sliding doors (one wooden door of 3.5m x 4.30m and two glass doors of 5.5m x 3m) positioned diagonally opposite of each other.
 Once opened up completely, they enable a blurred use with inside and outside activities and provide a natural air flow throughout the building.

-client: Alfredo's location: Goudsesingel, HIG, Rotterdam status: Under Construction
+client: Alfredo's location: Goudsesingel, HIG, Rotterdam status: Built

 Cambridge Innovation Center